klartext/imagecompare/README.md

 When calling the output file as a script from the shell prompt, the viewer shows the images that are detected to be similar (if there are some), with the first one shown being the largest one.
-After quitting **qiv** it may be called on the next set of similar images.
+After quitting **qiv** it may be called again by that bash script on the next set of similar images.

 Use 'space' to view the next image and 'd' to delete them.
 (They will be moved to .qiv-trash not deleted.)